 Akaroa Harvest Festival

-Held at the Akaroa Area School grounds, this free, family-friendly event includes great produce, music, children's activities, a jam competition and surprise entertainment!
+Held in Akaroa annually, this event profiles the wonderful Peninsula produce and chefs.
+This family-friendly event includes great food, music, children's activities, a jam competition and entertainment!